 - Medik8 Crystal Retinal.

-I have very good references of this Medik8 serum, and I really want to try it.
+I have really enjoyed using this serum from Medik8.
 In this case, in its composition we can observe the presence of Retinal, which only requires a conversion so that the skin can assimilate it.
 In addition, it incorporates squalane and hyaluronic acid to improve skin hydration and help us strengthen the skin barrier.
 Finally, among its ingredients we also find a derivative of vitamin C (3-O-Ethyl Ascorbic Acid), so those benefits that retinol can bring us when it comes to reducing stains can be multiplied.
+Even though it contains fragrance among its ingredients, its effectiveness and its texture make it one of my absolute favorite skincare products.

 - Paula’s Choice Clinical 1% Retinol Treatment.

-This is another of the best known retinoid serums that I am looking forward to try the most.
+I really like how this product has a great balance of strength and gentleness.
+Once my skin grew a high tolerance to retinoids, I could use this almost on a daily basis while keeping my skin barrier healthy.
 Among its ingredients we find Retinol (so two conversions will be necessary for it to transform into retinoic acid), various types of peptides (which also help us to improve wrinkles and expression lines), vitamins C and E (two great sources antioxidants) and ceramides (which help us improve hydration and keep the skin barrier protected).

 - Allies of Skin 1A Retinal + Peptides Overnight Mask.

-In this case, the team at Allies of Skin have developed a mask that not only includes Retinal (which, as you will remember, is one of the most effective forms of retinoids), but also incorporates niacinamide (which facilitates the absorption of said Retinal itself), as well as various forms of peptides (which, together with retinoids, help us achieve a better result when it comes to reducing wrinkles and expression lines).
-What I like most about this type of mask is that you do not have to rinse it, but you use it as the last step of your night routine and in the morning you can just normally do your beauty routine.
+In this case, the team at Allies of Skin have developed a sleeping mask (which works as a nourishing moisturizer) that not only includes Retinal (which, as you will remember, is one of the most effective forms of retinoids), but also incorporates niacinamide (which facilitates the absorption of said Retinal itself), as well as various forms of peptides (which, together with retinoids, help us achieve a better result when it comes to reducing wrinkles and expression lines).
+What I like most about this type of mask is that you do not have to rinse it, but you use it as the last step of your night routine and in the morning you can just normally do your skincare routine.

 - La Roche-Posay Retinol B3 Serum.